agile-ts/documentation/docs/packages/core/features/computed/Introduction.md

 slug: /core/computed
 ---

-A Computed automatically computes its value depending on other Agile Sub Instances like [States](../state/Introduction.md), [Collections](../collection/Introduction.md), ..
+A `Computed` is an extension of the `State Class` and automatically computes its value depending on other Agile Sub Instances like [States](../state/Introduction.md) or [Collections](../collection/Introduction.md).
 We instantiate a Computed with help of an instantiated [Agile Instance](../agile-instance/Introduction.md) often called `App`.
 By doing so, the Computed is automatically bound to the Agile Instance it was created from.
 ```ts